Long Term Plan Year 5 2019-20CTA

 Our Latest Newsletter

-Please click on the link below to read the spring 1 newsletter.
+Please click on the link below to read our latest newsletters.

 CLIC is our daily maths skills practice!
 Each day, as a starter for our maths lessons, we will ask the children to take part in some quick maths tasks.
 These will help your child with both their maths knowledge and also their quick recall speed.
 CLIC stands for Counting, Learn Its (facts you just have to learn), It’s Nothing New (building on existing facts) and Calculations.

 Spellings will normally be issued each Friday and tested the following Friday.
 Your child will bring home with them a spelling list each week but not their spelling book, this will stay in school.
 They will also bring home a look, say, cover, write, check sheet, this is to practice their spellings and does not have to be returned to school.